dig-eg-gaz/hugo-site/content/how-to/digitization/ocr-instructions.md

 Now that the program is installed, you will be running tesseract from the command line.

 ### 2a.
 Navigate to image directory
 First, you must make sure that you are working in the "directory" (location) on your computer that contains the image file that you want to process.
-Enter the command `ls` to see a list of the files in the directory you're currently in.
+Enter the command `ls` (OSX) or `dir` (Windows) to see a list of the files in the directory you're currently in.
 It's probably not the right directory.
 You can learn how to navigate using the command line, but it may be easiest at first to use shortcuts:

 - **OSX**: Type `cd` ("change directory") at the prompt, then drag the folder containing the text file from Finder into the Terminal, then press enter.
 The terminal will switch to that location.
 - **Windows**: From the File Explorer window that contains the image file, click on the “File” menu, then "Open Windows PowerShell".
 Or, if you are more comfortable with command line, you can use `cd` in console to navigate to your images' directory.